SmallDoges/small-doge/README.md

 - Software: Transformers, TRL

 # Expectations
-> [!TIP]
+> [!IMPORTANT]
-> If you find `small-doge` helpful, please give it a star⭐<br/>
+> - If you find small-doge helpful, please give it a star⭐! <br><br>
-> Due to limited time and expertise, there may be mistakes.
-Feel free to discuss and correct them in Issues or submit PRs to improve the project<br/>
+> - Due to time and expertise constraints, there may be omissions in the project.
-> Your support is the driving force for continuous improvement of the project
+> Feel free to submit your insights through Issues or PRs to help improve the project, your support is the driving force behind the continuous progress of the project!😊 <br><br>

-> [!NOTE]
-> One person can go fast, but a group can go further
-> If you have trained a new small-doge model, please share your model weights in Discussions or Issues<br/>
-> It can be a new small-doge model version for specific downstream tasks or vertical fields (such as sentiment recognition, medical, psychological, financial, legal Q&A, etc.)<br/>
-> It can also be a new small-doge model version after extended training (such as exploring longer text sequences, larger volumes (0.1B+), or larger datasets)<br/>
-> Your sharing will greatly promote the development of the community.
+> - One person can go fast, but a group of people can go further.
+If you have already trained a new small-doge model, feel free to share your model weights, training recipes, evaluation results, and other relevant information in Discussions or Issues.
+It can be a new small-doge model version for specific downstream tasks or vertical fields, such as sentiment recognition, medical, psychological, financial, legal Q&A, etc. It can also be an expanded training, such as exploring new small-doge model versions with longer text sequences, larger parameters, or larger datasets.
+Your sharing will greatly promote the development of the community!🚀🚀🚀

 # Citation